contao/docs/docs/manual/guides/install-test-versions.en.md

 The development team of Contao adheres to a specific [release plan][releasePlan] when developing new versions of Contao (and maintaining current versions).
-Before each planned major and minor version release there will be a specific timeframe for developing this new version.
+Before each planned "major" and "minor"<sup>1</sup> version release there will be a specific timeframe for developing this new version.
 New features will be added until a deadline is reached, after which the first release candidates will be published.
 If no further issues are found during testing of the developer version and the release candidates, the stable version of the new version will be released.

+{{% notice note %}}
+<sup>1</sup> Contao uses "[semantic versioning]](https://semver.org/)".
+A new "major"
+version is signified by the first part of the version string.
+These are versions with new features or structural changes, that can be incompatible with previous versions.
+A new "minor" version on the other hand is signified by the second part of the version string.
+These are versions with added new features, which are still compatible with previous versions.
+{{% /notice %}}

 Even though Contao uses thousands of automatic tests, unforeseen issues can always occur after implementing new features or changing existing ones.
 Thus, testing still